-Option Description
+Option Description PPI Bypass for Enable Command-Default PPI Bypass for Disbale Command PPI Bypass for Clear Command Attestation Enable-Default Key Storage Enable-Default SHA-256-Default Choose one of the options: Disbaled Enabled-Default TPM Security Allows you to enable the Trusted Platform Module (TPM) during POST.
+Default Setting: This option is not set by default.
 PPI Bypass for Clear Command Enables you to control the TPM Physical Presence Interface (PPI).
 When enabled, this setting will allow the OS to skip BIOS PPI user prompts when issuing the Clear command.
 Changes to this setting take effect immediately.
 Computrace (R) Allows you to activate or disable the optional Computrace software.

-The options are:
+The options are: • Deactivate • Disable • Activate-Default

-Deactivate Disable

-• Activate-Default